-Columbia College prohibits all forms of Sexual Misconduct, including but not limited to, Sexual and Gender-Based Harassment, Sexual Assault, Stalking and Relationship Violence, whether perpetrated by a stranger or acquaintance, whether occurring in connection with the College's education program or activity,, and whether directed against a member of the Columbia College community or someone outside the Columbia College Student, Employee, Trustee or Third Party is a violation of Columbia College policy.
+Columbia College prohibits all forms of Sexual Misconduct, including but not limited to, Sexual and Gender-Based Harassment, Sexual Assault, Stalking and Relationship Violence, whether perpetrated by a stranger or acquaintance, whether occurring in connection with the College's education program or activity,, and whether directed against a member of the Columbia College community or someone outside the Columbia College community.
+Such conduct by a Columbia College Student, Employee, Trustee or Third Party is a violation of Columbia College policy.